 Celebrate: CFPA sponsored events and activities are a great way to bring our membership together and build public awareness about our organization and initiatives.
 We can always use help in planning and running our established grassroots events like Trails Day.
 Have an idea for new event?
 Let us know you're interested in events on your Volunteer Information Form, and we will connect you with our events volunteers so you can explore ways to get your new, fun activity ideas off the ground.

-Mentor: If you enjoy being outside and would like to share that interest with others, please consider becoming a WalkCT Family Guide.
-Family Guides are an integral part of our WalkCT program, leading two WalkCT Family Rambles and participating in two training sessions each year.
-This fun group of adults enjoys sharing their love of nature with Connecticut families.
-Indicate that you are interested in becoming WalkCT Family Guide on your Volunteer Information Form, and we'll work with you on attending the next available training session.
+Mentor: If you enjoy being outside and would like to share that interest with others, please consider becoming a CFPA Ramble Guide.
+CFPA Ramble Guides are an integral part of our this program, leading two CFPA Rambles and participating in two training sessions each year.
+This fun group of adults enjoys sharing their love of nature with their communities.
+Indicate that you are interested in becoming CFPA Ramble Guide on your Volunteer Information Form, and we'll work with you on attending the next available training session.

 These are a few of our specific ongoing tasks but visit the Volunteer Opportunities page to see the most recent projects.

 Please print, complete, and return the Volunteer Information Form to the CFPA via one of the following ways.